ehajdarovic/DailyCodingProblem/README.md

 # DailyCodingProblems
-This is where I will put my daily coding for interesting practice problems I find.
+This is where I will put my daily coding for interesting practice problems I find or make on my own!

 ### Problem 1